postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 > Postman's Chrome app is deprecated and no longer offers feature parity with Postman native.
 It's highly recommended that you switch to [Postman native](https://www.postman.com/downloads/).

 The Postman Chrome app's Interceptor functions as a proxy to capture HTTP and HTTPS requests.
-You can use Interceptor to capture requests made by your Chrome browser and send them to your Postman app's history.
+You can use Interceptor to capture requests made by your Chrome browser and send them to your Postman history.

 You can filter requests according to the URL by selecting the Interceptor icon in your browser, then applying a filter under **Filter requests**.